GaryHughes/Exchange/Part 2/c_solution/README.md

     user	0m1.459s
     sys 	0m0.020s

-# Possible future optimizations

 ## Hand-craft a stable insertion sort

-The requirements for soring the OrderList are fairly constrained:
+The requirements for sorting the OrderList are fairly constrained:
 - Sort must be stable, on price (ascending or descending)
 - New elements are appended to the array,
 - Elements are only ever popped off the front